abrensch/brouter/docs/features/voicehints.md

 * merge two hints when near to each other - e.g. left, left to u-turn left
 * marker when highway exit and continue nearly same direction
 * beeline goes direct from via to via point
+* junction on motorway via motorway_link and next way less then motorway_link is a motorway exit

 There are some variables in the profiles that affect on the voice hint generation:
 * considerTurnRestrictions -